UQ-RCC/ipp-docs/guide.md

 | QOSMaxCpuPerUser  	| The amount of requested CPUs has exceed your user limit.
 The job may run if other running jobs finish |

 <br><br> For more information on SLURM error codes see the full documentation [here](https://slurm.schedmd.com/squeue.html#lbAG)

+## FAQs

+### My CVL virtual desktop wont launch properly?
+*If you have exceeded the 10G file limit for your clusterdata folder you will not be able to launch the desktop.
+Use the [Files Manager](https://github.com/UQ-RCC/ipp-docs/edit/main/guide.md#files-manager) to delete/move any files that may exceed this limit.
+First, select the navigator option (first button) and select the folder 'clusterdata', next use the search box to filter for your username.
+Within your username folder, move to the 'Desktop' folder and delete anything you may have saved there.*